How to Start a Self-Hosted Chain

 Launch Your Chain on Mainnet

-After testing is complete, you are ready to launch your Pinnacle Chain on Mainnet.
+After testing is complete, you are ready to launch your DEVIUM Chain on Mainnet.
 Optionally, you can also request launch support (opens in a new tab) and subscribe to receive chain upgrade notifications.

 Chain Operator Tutorials

-Here's a curated collection of chain operator tutorials put together by the Pinnacle Chain community.
-They'll help you get a head start deploying your first PNCStack chain.
+Here's a curated collection of chain operator tutorials put together by the DEVIUM Chain community.
+They'll help you get a head start deploying your first DEVIUM Stack chain.

 | Tutorial Name | Description | Difficulty Level |